gerritdevriese/kzones/README.md

 Under System Settings / KWin Scripts / Get New Scripts, search for KZones and install it.
 https://store.kde.org/p/1909220
 ### Build it yourself
+Make sure you have "zip" installed on your system before building.
 ```
 git clone https://github.com/gerritdevriese/kzones
 cd kzones && ./build